Tools and Materials

 - Add a garden trellis next to the bed for vines and tall plants.

 - Install a mesh cover to keep birds and rabbits away.
-You can build the frame with wood and PVC pipes.
+You can build the frame with wood and polyvinyl chloride (PVC) pipe.

-- If you want to get an early start on gardening or keep things growing later in the season, cover the mesh frame with plastic to protect the plants from cooler temperatures.
+- If you want to get an early start on gardening or keep things growing later in the season, cover the mesh frame with plastic to protect the plants from cool temperatures.

 What Type of Wood Do I Use?